skovaka/UNCALLED/README.md

                         input [input ...]

 positional arguments:
 input                 Input tracks specifier.
-Should be in format
+Should be in the format
-                        <file.db>[:<track_name>], where file.db is an
-                        Uncalled4 aligment track database and <track_name>
-                        optionally specifies which tracks to read (reads all by default)
+                      <file.db>[:<track1>[,<track2>...]].
+If no track
+                      names are specified, all tracks will be loaded from the database.

 optional arguments:
   -h, --help            show this help message and exit